irrdnet/irrd/docs/admins/configuration.rst

   Unfiltered means full password hashes are included.
   Sharing password hashes externally is a security risk, the unfiltered data is intended only to support
+  :doc:`availability and data migration </admins/availability-and-migration>`.
+  **This setting is deprecated and will be removed in IRRD 4.5.**
   |br| **Default**: not defined, all access denied.
 Clients in
   ``nrtm_access_list``, if defined, have filtered access.
   |br| **Change takes effect**: after SIGHUP, upon next request.